RESOStandards/reso-certification-help/docs/providers.md

 # Notifications

-Endorsements must be reviewed and approved by customers before they are certified.
+Certification testing results must be reviewed and approved by customers before the endorsements are certified.
 The review requests are sent via email.

-Selecting **Passed** and then **Notify Recipient** for either the Data Dictionary or the Web API Core report will send a bundled review notification for both endorsements.
-The recipient will be able to review and approve both reports from a single link that directs them to the Certification Summary page.
+Selecting **Passed** and then **Notify Recipient** for either the Data Dictionary or the Web API Core results will send a bundled review notification for both.
+The recipient will then be able to review and approve both results from a single link that directs them to the Certification Summary page.

 **Note:** The bundled notification is only available when both Data Dictionary and Web API are in **Passed** status.
-Otherwise, the email will only include the single endorsement that was selected for notification.
+Otherwise, the email will only include the single result that was selected for notification.

-**IMPORTANT: The email that includes a link to the report(s) should only be sent to the organization you are certifying.
+**IMPORTANT: The email that includes a link to the results(s) should only be sent to the organization you are certifying.
 Any recipient of the email would have the ability to approve the results.**

 <br />